-Natasha is currently Adjunct Faculty in Drexel University’s Department of Creative Arts Therapies and is a member of the American Dance Therapy Association (ADTA).
+Natasha is currently an Off-site Clinical Dance/Movement Therapy Supervisor in Drexel University’s Department of Creative Arts Therapies and is a member of the American Dance Therapy Association (ADTA).
 She is honored to have been a Staff Writer for the ADTA Blog.

 Natasha has presented her work at the Alzheimer’s Association’s Delaware Valley Chapter Dementia Conferences, at the 2017 Philadelphia Spring Memory Care Forum, at the November 2018 LeadingAge Meeting and EXPO, at Drexel University’s College of Nursing and Health Professions, and at various senior care organizations.
 She is also a published author on the topic of Dance/movement therapy in senior and dementia care.
 Natasha is a member of The National Institute for Dementia Education (NIDE), Standards of Excellence (SOE) Council.

 Natasha tailors her approach to each population and each individual within a given session.
-Where applicable, she incorporates her extensive knowledge of music and vocal artists of the 40s, 50s, 60s and 70s (some examples below) into DMT sessions, along with sensory stimulation techniques, props, and reminiscence.
+Where applicable, she incorporates her extensive knowledge of music and vocal artists of the 40s, 50s, 60s and 70s (some examples below) into DMT sessions, along with sensory engagement techniques, including olfactory stimuli and supportive tools.